KLS 3685 Bachelor Thesis - Creative Industries Management

 Students are expected to assume an independent responsibility for the work on the bachelor thesis.
 A condition for supervision and seminars, therefore, is that the students are prepared for these sessions as a basis for discussions and guidance.

 Students have to complete a registration form which states their topic of choice.
 After that, a supervisor is assigned to the student.
 The course is completed in one semester and includes both seminars and supervision.
 See also guidelines for the writing of bachelor theses.

-The teaching includes four seminars.
+The teaching includes an introductory lecture and four seminars.
 For each seminar the students must normally prepare and give a presentation and/or hand in relevant material in advance.

 The students must have in-depth knowledge of their specialization area in cultural management.
 They must also possess basic knowledge of social science method.

 |100||No||1 Semester(s)||Group/Individual (1 - 3)||Group thesis are recommended.|